 Two Wrongs Make a Wrong

 We had to limit ourselves to one pitstop for essential travel supplies and a nip to the bog.
-Arriving triumphantly with twenty minutes to spare, we then got pulled over for a customs search.
+We arrived triumphantly in Dover with twenty minutes to spare.
+As we filtered into the port we got pulled over for a customs search.

 I hope he doesn't put on a glove

+Another officer joined.
 This could have gone either way.
 Either they would decide we’d consumed a good portion of the drugs we were obviously smuggling, or they might believe us and let us on our way.
 Since no one seemed to be slipping on a marigold we assumed it was the latter.
 They weren’t done though.

 After a few shakes of the head we were let on our way to join the ferry queue.
 Bellend last obviously.